btcpayserver/btcpayserver-doc/docs/Troubleshooting.md

 ## 2. Looking through the logs

 Logs can provide an essential piece of information.
-In the next few paragraphs, we will describe how to get the log information for various parts of BTCPay.
+In the next few paragraphs, we will describe how to get the log information for various parts of BTCPay Server.

 ### 2.1 BTCPay Logs

 Since the v1.0.3.8, you can easily access BTCPay Server logs from the front-end.
 If you are a server admin, go to **Server Settings > Logs** and open the logs file.
 If you don't know what a particular error in the logs means, make sure to mention it when troubleshooting.

 If you would like more detailed logs and you're using a Docker deployment, you can view logs of specific Docker containers using the command line.
-See these [instructions to ssh](./FAQ/FAQ-ServerSettings.md#how-to-ssh-into-my-btcpay-running-on-vps) into an instance of BTCPay running on a VPS.
+See these [instructions to ssh](./FAQ/FAQ-ServerSettings.md#how-to-ssh-into-my-btcpay-running-on-vps) into an instance of BTCPay Server running on a VPS.

-Below is a general list of the container names used for BTCPay.
+Below is a general list of the container names used for BTCPay Server.

 | LOGS FOR | CONTAINER NAME  |